DataBiosphere/dsub/docs/code.md

 By default a `dsub` job runs in the context of an Ubuntu Docker container.
-In its simplest form, a dsub call with a `--command` string will execute the shell command in an Ubuntu container.
+In its simplest form, a dsub call with a `--command` string will execute the specified Bash command in an Ubuntu container.

 For example: